 Lyterati and your Annual Report

-The Annual Report is a strictly confiential document.
+The Annual Report is a strictly confidential document.

 - The Academic History and the Annual Report are two separate databases within Lyterati.